nextcloud/documentation/developer_manual/general/security.rst

   <?php
   OCP\JSON::callCheck();

-If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitely exclude it by setting the @CSRFExemption annotation before the controller method, see :doc:`../appframework/controllers`
+If you are using the App Framework, every controller method is automatically checked for CSRF unless you explicitely exclude it by setting the @NoCSRFRequired annotation before the controller method, see :doc:`../app/controllers`

 Unvalidated redirects
 ---------------------